Mikulčice

 Mikulčice (/cs/) is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 2,000 inhabitants.
+The municipality is located on the Kyjovka River in the Lower Morava Valley.

+Mikulčice is known for the Mikulčice-Valy archaeological site, which is protected as a national cultural monument.

 Administrative division

 Mikulčice consists of two municipal parts (in brackets population according to the 2021 census):